MV-I/monke-app/README.md

 # monke-app
-this app just shows a list of monkeys from supabase; you also have the possibility to add monkeys to the list
+this app just shows a list of monkeys from my supabase; you also have the possibility to add monkeys to the list